 Possible next steps:

-Advisory Committee representatives may appeal the decision to advance the technical report.
+If there was any dissent to the Working Group decision to request advancement Advisory Committee representatives may appeal the decision to advance the technical report.

 If there are any substantive changes made to a Candidate Recommendation other than to remove features explicitly identified as "at risk", the Working Group must obtain the Director's approval to publish a revision of a Candidate Recommendation.
 This is because substantive changes will generally require a new Exclusion Opportunity per section 4 of the W3C Patent Policy [PUB33].
 Note that approval is expected to be fairly simple compared to getting approval for a transition to Candidate Recommendation.

-In addition the Working Group
+In addition the Working Group:

 The Director must announce the publication of a revised Candidate Recommendation to other W3C groups and the Public.